D4wnstar/aetherwisp/Particle physics/Scattering/Cross section.md

 where $E'$ is the energy of the scattering product being detected (as opposed to $E$, the energy at the collision vertex itself).
 The total cross section is then the integral over both a whole [[sphere]] and the entire range of possible output energy:
 $$\sigma_{tot}(E)=\int_{0}^{E'_{max}}\oint_{\text{sphere}} \frac{d^{2}\sigma}{d\Omega dE'}d\Omega dE'$$
 ### Mott Cross Section
-The Mott cross section accounts for the [[spin]] of the electron and nucleus and their influence on scattering.
+The Mott cross section accounts for the [[Spin]] of the electron and nucleus and their influence on scattering.
 It is given by
 $$\left(\frac{d\sigma}{d\Omega}\right)_{\text{Mott}}=\left(\frac{d\sigma}{d\Omega}\right)_{\text{Rutherford}}\left[1-\beta^{2}\sin^{2}\left(\frac{\theta}{2}\right)\right]$$
 where $\beta=v/c$.
 In the limit of negligible nuclear recoil and $\beta \rightarrow 1$:
 $$\left(\frac{d\sigma}{d\Omega}\right)_{\text{Mott}}=\left(\frac{d\sigma}{d\Omega}\right)_{\text{Rutherford}}\cos^{2}\left(\frac{\theta}{2}\right)$$